theorod93/multiView_manifoldLearning/README.md

 Provides an R code that was used in simulating data under various conditions/scenarios.

 ## Examples
 For all the real and simulated data, the same approach was taken.
 This directory provides examples of applying all multi-view manifold learning algorithms.
-Although the examples presented are based on exploring the Caltech7 dataset, the same methodology was used for all dataset presented in the manuscript.
+Although the examples presented are based on exploring the Caltech7 dataset, the same methodology was used for all datasets presented in the manuscript.
+Please note that for simplicity a single value for the corresponding tuning parameter was used in each algorithm (perplexity for SNE-based solutions, and the number of neighbours for ISOMAP-based and LLE-based solutions).
+However, practically a range of values should be tested as is described in the manuscript.

 ## Real Data
 - Handwritten Digits: https://archive.ics.uci.edu/ml/datasets/Multiple+Features